Risk, Reliability, and Safety Techniques — A Comprehensive Overview

 Introduction

+Today's leaders face a paradox: systems are becoming more powerful, but also more fragile.
 Complexity breeds both opportunity and risk.
-To thrive, organizations must anticipate problems before they materialize, ensure that critical systems perform as intended, and protect people and the environment from harm.
+To thrive, organisations must anticipate problems before they materialise, ensure that critical systems perform as intended, and protect people and the environment from harm.

 Risk, reliability, and safety techniques provide the structured methods to achieve these goals.
+They are the tools of resilience, innovation, and operational excellence.

 This article maps the full range of methods available — from quick qualitative assessments to advanced quantitative models — helping leaders and engineers alike to choose the right approach at the right time.

-The Landscape of Techniques
+The landscape of techniques

 Risk, reliability, and safety techniques can be broadly grouped into five categories:

-1. Risk Assessment Techniques
+1. Risk assessment techniques

-2. Reliability Engineering Techniques
+2. Reliability engineering techniques

 Methods to predict and improve system performance over time.